isaaccontreras3/isaaccontreras3.github.io/_posts/2017-7-10-MTA_Turnstile.md

 ## Analysis:

-The total counts were calculated by the sum of the entries and exits.
-The MTA ridership data was provided on a daily basis with audits every 4 hours for each turnstile.
-Each station consisted of multiple turnstiles, so the data must be analyzed for each individual turnstile before analyzing the station data.
-After compiling the counts per 4 hours and per day for each turnstile, the total counts can be calculated for each station.
+The total counts are calculated by the sum of the entries and exits.
+The MTA ridership data is provided on a daily basis with audits every 4 hours for each turnstile.
+Each station consists of multiple turnstiles, so the data must be analyzed for each individual turnstile before analyzing the station data.
+After compiling the counts per 4 hours and per day for each turnstile, the total counts are calculated for each station.

 Shown below is the total ridership in millions for the top 20 stations.
 The most popular stations are Grand Central-42 Street and 34 Street-Herald Square by far, with riderships of over 5 and 6 million, respectively.
 All the top 20 stations have more than 1 million counts through May 2016, and 15 of them have riderships higher than 2 million.
 The implication here is that all the top station will receive ample traffic for advertising the event.